tcfos/tcfos.github.io/index.md

 # Call by Color 36 – Made for iPhone

-This app brings the speed dial key to the iPhones.
+This app brings the well known speed dialling keys to the iPhones.
 Get direct access to your most important phone numbers.
 Call your friends and your family members with a single touch - you don't have to search the address book any more.
 Three beautiful designed screens – each with 12 large buttons – can store 36 phone numbers.
 For better legibility the fontsize can be adjusted.